markusthoemmes/hatschi/README.md

 **Note:** The application doesn't actually detect coughs yet (see explanation below).
 You can say "three" to make it count "coughs" though.

+**Note:** The application doesn't send data anywhere.
+The code runs locally in your browser and historic data is stored in your browser using IndexedDB.
+Nobody else will ever get access to the audio stream analyzed here neither see historic data of your health status.

 ## The idea

 We cough, sneeze and sniff subconsciously throughout the day.
 Sometimes we don't